cdktf/cdktf-provider-cloudflare/docs/magicWanIpsecTunnel.typescript.md

 - *Type:* string

-31-bit prefix (/31 in CIDR notation) supporting 2 hosts, one for each side of the tunnel.
+A 31-bit prefix (/31 in CIDR notation) supporting two hosts, one for each side of the tunnel.

+Select the subnet from the following private IP space: 10.0.0.0–10.255.255.255, 172.16.0.0–172.31.255.255, 192.168.0.0–192.168.255.255.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/magic_wan_ipsec_tunnel#interface_address MagicWanIpsecTunnel#interface_address}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/magic_wan_ipsec_tunnel#interface_address MagicWanIpsecTunnel#interface_address}

 ---